 Now more than ever, attention is being directed toward the physical and mental health of family caregivers.

-A study released last week showed that people who care for family members with Alzheimer’s disease were able to reduce stress and also improve their cardiovascular fitness and BMI (body mass index) by doing 120 minutes of aerobic activity per week.
+A recent study showed that people who care for family members with Alzheimer’s disease were able to reduce stress and also improve their cardiovascular fitness and BMI (body mass index) by doing 120 minutes of aerobic activity per week.

 “I think they were surprised that they could stick to it for six months … [and] to clear out their schedule because that’s one of the hardest things for caregivers to do,” the study’s lead author Eli Puterman says.